rchartra/NcCut/docs/source/usage.rst

 Tools
 -----

-**CutView** has two types of tools for making transects.
+**NcCut** has two types of tools for making transects.
 The simpler :ref:`Transect <transect>` tool allows you to individually draw lines across features where transects will be taken when plotted:

     .. image:: _media/transect.png